-Bacopa monnieri has a long history of medicinal use and a long list of benefits, but if you are a man with a low sperm count, or have pregnancy in mind, you should probably avoid Bacopa since it may temporarily (but reversibly) reduce fertility.
+Bacopa has a long history of medicinal use and a long list of benefits, but if you are a man with a low sperm count, or a woman with pregnancy in mind, you should probably avoid Bacopa since it may temporarily (but reversibly) reduce fertility.

 Because Bacopa is unlikely to cause serious side effects, it’s worth a try if you want to enhance your mental acuity, reduce stress levels, or if you suffer from anxiety or depression.

 If you are at risk for Alzheimer’s or other forms of dementia, Bacopa may improve your brain function and health by reducing inflammation.